alx-sch/42_libft/README.md

 A custom implementation of key standard C library and other useful functions.
 This library serves as a toolkit for subsequent projects by providing a collection of essential functions commonly used in C programming.

-All functions have been tested and successfully passed `francinette --strict` testing (check out https://github.com/xicodomingues/francinette).
+All functions have been tested via [Francinette](https://github.com/xicodomingues/francinette) and successfully passed `francinette --strict`.
 Every function file includes a testing main at the end.

 ## Features